PaulBratslavsky/strapi-5-next-js-starter-project/README.md

   yarn setup
 ```

-You can checkout the `package.json` file for more details on what the script will do.
+You can check out the `package.json` file for more details on what the script will do.

+If you have any questions about the project, please leave a comment or stop by Strapi's "open office" hours Monday through Friday at 12:30 PM CST.